- Key messages

 - NHS has advice to use when a child has lost a loved one or a loved one is dying.

 - The University of Oxford has produced guidance on how to tell children that someone has died, which you can download below.

 - Similar advice is also available from Child Bereavement UK and Winston's Wish.

-- The UK Government has advice on the use of face-coverings in children and those who may find it difficult to manage them correctly in their guidance on staying safe outside your home.
+- The UK Government has guidance on face coverings including when they should be used and which groups of people do not need to wear them.
 Further advice on the use of face coverings is available for Scotland, Wales and Northern Ireland.

 Changes from your usual routine can affect your families' sleep patterns.
 Here are some tips from a clinical psychologist in the Evelina London sleep team, about how to help maintain sleep quality.